Why Host a Green Event?

 Don’t assume everyone wants free stuff.
 Ask participants if they want the item you are giving out.
 Don’t order more than you need and save extras for another event.

 Check your supplies to ensure that no comparable items are already on hand.

-Look for items that contain post-consumer recycled materials, have minimal packaging, are from a local supplier, have environmental or ethical certification, or promote sustainable behaviors (like a reusable mug).
+Look for items that contain post-consumer recycled materials, have minimal packaging, are from a local supplier, have environmental or ethical certifications, or promote sustainable behaviors (like a reusable mug).

 Ask participants to bring their own pens and paper, instead of purchasing notes pads and pens.

 Ensure that prizes are high quality items, consumable, services, or gift cards.
 These are least likely to go to waste.

 Send information electronically.
 Email invitations, information, materials and event to participants or make it available online.
 Confirm attendance or registrations by email.